prettier/prettier/README.md

 [![Build Status](https://travis-ci.org/arijs/prettier-with-tabs.svg?branch=master)](https://travis-ci.org/arijs/prettier-with-tabs)
 [![NPM version](https://img.shields.io/npm/v/prettier-with-tabs.svg)](https://www.npmjs.com/package/prettier-with-tabs)

+> # CONFIGURATION WELCOME
+>
+> This is a fork of [jlongster/prettier](https://github.com/jlongster/prettier), with an option added to indent lines with tabs.
+If you have a simple option you want to add to Prettier With Tabs, send a PR!
+>
+> For example, I don't like javascript code without semicolons, but if you can send me a PR which add this ability with as little code as possible, I'll happily accept it! 😃

 Prettier is an opinionated JavaScript formatter inspired by [refmt](https://facebook.github.io/reason/tools.html) with advanced support for language features from ES2017, JSX, and Flow.
 It removes